craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 ## Burn Baby Burn

-Back to when I was a cofounder.
+Back to when I was a funded startup cofounder.

 After some weeks of scrambling post launch, we did get back to doing things that didn’t scale and found many ways to shorten our feedback loop.